tableau/connector-plugin-sdk/README.md

 # Get Help

-This SDK is supported, so if you have problems getting the test harness set up, find defects, or have questions related to the configuration or testing of your plugin:
+This SDK is supported, so if you have problems getting the test harness set up, find defects, or have questions related to the configuration or testing of your connector:
 * Start by submitting a GitHub Issue here in this project
 * or you can reach us on the [Developer Forums] (https://community.tableau.com/community/developers/content) in Tableau Community.

 # FAQ
-**If I build a plugin, will Tableau include it?**
+**If I build a connector, will Tableau include it?**

 Not necessarily.
-We plan to include connector plugins on a case by case basis.
+We plan to include connectors on a case by case basis.
 The work needed to include connectors with a shipping Tableau product extends well beyond the code itself and into continuous integration and supportability concerns.
 We are looking at providing a way to include third-party connectors in the future through some exciting new features, as well as a more formal certification program.

-**Why would I build a plugin instead of just telling users to use the Other Databases (ODBC/JDBC) connector?**
+**Why would I build a connector instead of just telling users to use the Other Databases (ODBC/JDBC) connector?**

-Connector plugins allow for a much more extensive level of customization than using the generic Other Databases (ODBC/JDBC) connector does.
-When you build a connector plugin, it's possible to apply many of the optimizations that current "named" connectors in Tableau use.
+Connectors allow for a much more extensive level of customization than using the generic Other Databases (ODBC/JDBC) connector does.
+When you build a connector, it's possible to apply many of the optimizations that current "named" connectors in Tableau use.

-**Can I make a plugin for OLAP Cubes, file-based, or REST API-based connections?**
+**Can I make a connector for OLAP Cubes, file-based, or REST API-based connections?**
-We intend for the Connector Plugin SDK to eventually support additional connector types, but we're starting with ODBC and JDBC.
+We intend for the Connector SDK to eventually support additional connector types, but we're starting with ODBC and JDBC.

-**How do I distribute plugins to my customers?**
+**How do I distribute a connector to my customers?**
-Until v1.0 is officially released, we do NOT recommend distributing connector plugins to customers.
-Based on your feedback, we expect to iterate for the next two quarters with breaking changes to a number of plugin aspects.
+Until v1.0 is officially released, we do NOT recommend distributing connectors to customers.
+Based on your feedback, we expect to iterate for the next two quarters with breaking changes to a number of connector aspects.

 After v1.0, we expect to work with partners to review test results and discuss customer support processes.

-**What types of things might change during the v1.0 of plugin development?**
+**What types of things might change during the v1.0 of connector development?**
-Many things might change, but the most likely changes are how a connector plugin is packaged, and the components associated with enterprise authentication.
+Many things might change, but the most likely changes are how a connector is packaged, and the components associated with enterprise authentication.
 We highly encourage you to sign up here in GitHub or email us to get the latest information.
 Partners participating in the open sprint demos will get notice of any breaking changes in real-time.

 [Visit the project website and documentation here.](https://tableau.github.io/connector-plugin-sdk/)